 The Holy Spirit

-After service, we invite you to have a cup of coffee with us down the hall in the fellowship room.
+Periodically, we enjoy gathering as a church family in the Fellowship room after service for a meal together, or even just catching up over coffee and a few snacks.
 We are a regional church made up of a diverse mix of warm and friendly people from the greater-Waterbury area.
 We’d all love to meet you!

 Who We Are